goldsborough/algs4/quicksort/README.md

 - You could also just stop the recursive function calls for small subarrays and then do one insertion sort after exiting the first stack (before returning from the main function), then you only have one pass.
 Recommended.

 - Best choice of pivot item = median (which may be anywhere in the sequence).
 - Estimate true median by taking median of sample of three elements.
 - Possible improvement: 10% when taking median of three.

 ## Selection

 Given an array of *N* items, find the k-th largest.

 Quick-select: Partition the array to find its median, then go left if you need a k lower than the position of the median or right if you need a greater k.
-The position median of the median always indicates the how-many-eth largest value it is.
+The position of the median always indicates the how-many-eth largest value it is.

 Complexity:
  - Probably N lg N upper bound